USS Sunfish (SSN-649): 1000th dive, 1996

 USS Sunfish (SSN-649) recently reached a milestone few other submarines can claim.
 It made its 1,000th dive.
 "Many subs don't make it this far and are decommissioned before their 1,000th dive," said Commanding Officer CDR [Commander] E. Jackson Roeske.
 "This dive is not only a unique event, it also demonstrates the tremendous longevity and outstanding engineering capabilities of our submarine force."

 Sunfish made her last deployment to the Mediterranean in 1995 - 1996.
 Port visits included La Maddalena, Italy and Lisbon, Portugal.
+In March 1996 the Sunfish returned back to its homeport of Norfolk for the last time.
 In September 1996, Sunfish departed Norfolk for the final time.
+For its efforts during this period, the boat and crew were awarded the Armed Forces Service Medal.
 After a transit through the Panama Canal, the crew became "shellbacks" by crossing the Equator (at a classified longitude).
 Sunfish stopped briefly in San Diego to offload torpedoes before her final underway to the Puget Sound Naval Shipyard in Bremerton, Washington.

 Decommissioning and disposal

 Sunfish was decommissioned on 31 March 1997 and stricken from the Naval Vessel Register the same day. her scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Puget Sound Navy Yard at Bremerton, Washington was completed on 31 October 1997.